One-Pot Thai Coconut Curry Turkey Soup

 with Sweet Potato, Bell Pepper, Ginger & Garlic

 No matter the weather or season, soup is one major way to our hearts.
-For tonight's dinner, our chefs offer their take on classic Thai coconut soup, combining turkey, bell pepper, sweet potato, and coconut milk in one big pot.
-The result is a meal with long-simmered flavor in just 30 minutes.
+For tonight's dinner, our chefs take on classic Thai Coconut Soup by combining ground turkey, bell pepper, sweet potato, and coconut milk in one big pot.
+The result is a meal with a long-simmered flavor in just 30 minutes.
 Add as much chili sauce as you like to bring up the heat factor, and you’ve got one heart-warming meal.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Chicken Stock Concentrate

 • Wash and dry produce. • Core, deseed, and dice bell pepper into ½-inch pieces.
 Peel sweet potato if desired, then dice into ½-inch pieces.
 Peel and grate or mince garlic and ginger.
 Trim and thinly slice scallions, separating whites from greens.
 Zest and quarter lime. • Place cornstarch and 1 TBSP water (2 TBSP for 4 servings) in a small bowl.
 Stir slurry to combine.

 • Heat a drizzle of oil in a large pot over medium-high heat.
 Add bell pepper and sweet potato; season with ¼ tsp salt (½ tsp for 4 servings) and pepper.
 Cook, stirring occasionally, until lightly browned, 4-6 minutes. • Transfer to a plate.

 • Heat another drizzle of oil in same pot over medium-high heat.
 Add garlic, ginger, and scallion whites.
 Cook, stirring, until fragrant, 1-2 minutes.